 To come face to face with America’s soul.

 “A modern-day Huck Finn” — CNN

-This time around, from early 2020 until New Year’s Day, 2022, he intends to go the distance in a continuous storytelling expedition from Astoria, Oregon, to New York City.
-22 rivers, 22 states, and 7,500 miles (in a canoe).
+For 675 days, from February 9, 2020 until December 14, 2021, Neal went the distance in a continuous storytelling expedition from Astoria, Oregon on the Pacific Coast to Lady Liberty at New York City.
+22 rivers, 22 states, 22 months and 7,500 miles (in a canoe).

-Neal will be canoeing, surviving, reporting and celebrating.
+Neal was canoeing, surviving, reporting and celebrating.

-Other risks are related to these dangers, one way or another.
-Beyond navigating through the Covid-19 pandemic, the weather, which can be unpredictable, can also be challenging.
+Neal was fighting to get to these stories.
+Other risks were related to these dangers, one way or another.
+Beyond navigating through the Covid-19 pandemic, the weather, which can be unpredictable, could also be challenging.

 Because Neal was paddling in association with reporting, there were likewise delays as he stumbled upon stories, as he solar charged his batteries and edited his videos and drank his camp-brewed coffee.